-Variety in Grantha Characters: Manuscript vs. Typography
+Identifying Grantha Characters: Manuscript vs. Typography

-A comparison of Grantha script characters in manuscripts compared to modern typographic representations, using Śiścepālavadhaha Vyākhyāsahitā from EFEO's archive (EO-1367)
+A comparison of Grantha script characters in manuscripts compared to modern typographic representations, using Śiścepālavadhaha Vyākhyāsahitā from EFEO's archive (EO-1367).

 Vowels